Leica T vs Sony A7R

 It is notable that the A7R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T Typ 701 lacks such a headphone port.

-Both the T Typ 701 and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the T Typ 701 and the A7R have been discontinued, but can regularly be found used on ebay.
 The A7R was replaced by the Sony A7R II, while the T Typ 701 was followed by the Leica TL.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the T Typ 701 and A7R can be found, respectively, in the Leica T Manual (free pdf) or the online Sony A7R Manual.

 So how do things add up?
 Is the Leica T better than the Sony A7R or vice versa?
 The listing below highlights the relative strengths of the two models.